Ehrgein/Ehrgein/README.md

 ## What I'm up to

 - 🔭 I’m currently looking for a Frontend dev position.
-- 🌱 I’m currently learning Typescript, threeJs.
+- 🌱 I’m currently learning Typescript, ThreeJS, Gsap.